noahehall/multicloud/providers/aws/architecture.md

 ### Data protection

-- optional services to meet your data redundancy and disaster requirement needs
+- services to meet your data redundancy and disaster requirement needs
 - in AWS
-  - Backup
-  - Snapshots (native to many services)
+  - Backup: centralized, end-to-end policy-based solution whenever you require auditing, reporting, and management,
+  - service native snapshots: offered by the service, e.g. RDS has snapshot features
+    - work best when you have no auditing requirements for the service and you are only required to back up a limited number of AWS services.
-  - DRS Disaster Recovery Service
+  - Elastic Disaster Recovery Service (DRS): specializes in disaster recovery planning

 #### Backup & Archive